 I mentioned this concern to Alec Peters, and he suggested that I create a separate blog site independent of Axanar.
 That way I could talk about anything I wanted…and arrange my content any way I wanted.
 “But I have no idea how to set up a blog site,” I told Alec.
 “Oh, don’t worry about that,” he said, “Mike Bawden can do it for you.”

 I didn’t know Mike that well yet.
 He’d come on a few months previous to help out Alec and Axanar with PR, as Mike owns his own public relations company and wanted to help out on Axanar (as many of us fan volunteers did).
-Mike has set up blogging sites for others, and he even had a hosting domain available for me to piggyback on: trekbloggers.com.
+Mike has set up blogging sites for others.
+He knows plenty about security, about Seedbox Alternatives, and so much other material that’s important when it comes to running a website – he even had a hosting domain available for me to piggyback on: trekbloggers.com.

 Mike is an awesomely nice guy and one of my favorite people on the planet.
 He never charged me a penny, and he fairly quickly got me set up with my own dashboard, gave me a short tutoring session (well, quite a FEW tutoring sessions!), and I was off to the races by the end of January.
 By the summer, I was getting a few hundred page views a day on average.
 And when I talked about the Axanar lawsuit–holy shat!–my stats would skyrocket!